Welcome to Nebraska & South Dakota in-stock area rugs selection store!

 Area Rug Brands

 At Carpet Land we offer the largest selection of in-stock area rugs in Omaha and Lincoln, Nebraska as well as Sioux Falls, South Dakota.
-We carry most major brands in rectangular, round, square and oval shaped options.
-In addition to our large selection of rugs, we also offer custom rugs made from any one of our carpets that we carry in store.
-For a more tailored look and feel, you can have the carpet cut to any shape and bound, serged or fringed.
+We carry most major brands in rectangular, round, square, and oval-shaped options.
+In addition to our large selection of rugs, we also offer custom rugs made from any one of the carpets that we carry in-store.
+For a more tailored look and feel, you can have the carpet cut to any shape and bound, serged, or fringed.

 For more information, contact us today.

 Finding Inspiring Rugs

 Before buying an area rug, think about your home decor and style goals.
 Area rugs have a unique way of bringing together all the elements of a room.
 It can add an extra warm and cozy feel to your space and is also an easy way to define a living area; especially in a larger room or in an open concept designed home that are very popular.
 An area rug can also infuse comfort, texture and style into your design.
 You can even have fun with your design style with rugs by layering different rug sizes, patterns and colors, to create contrast and excitement.

 Just about any room can use an area rug.
 It adds instant color and style.
 And rugs are inspiring!
 Get your creativity going with the hottest trending rugs—in designs that sparkle with color, pattern, and texture while they spark the imagination!

 When you shop, expect to see rugs in myriad shapes, sizes, and price ranges—and in every style, from contemporary to traditional.
 Here are some things to consider on your way to finding your fave: